 This Step is absolutely necessary after a moral inventory.
 A person who has taken an unflinching look at the harm that their addicted behaviors have done can sometimes be tormented by that knowledge.
 Without productive relief, that torment can lead to old, destructive ways of coping – drinking and using.

 Talking to someone else can help alleviate negative feelings of shame and guilt.
 When you unburden yourself of the weight of your past, you free yourself up to move forward unimpeded.
-Often, you will find that you are not so unique in your imperfection.
+Often, people will find that they are not so unique in your imperfection.

 The old saying is that “confession is good for the soul“, and this is especially true for addicts and alcoholics.

 “Were entirely ready to have God remove all of these defects of character.”

 This is one of the more difficult Steps of the 12 Steps of AA, because it is the culmination of everything that has come before.
 This is where you let go of those behaviors and attitudes that are holding you back.

 The reason that this step is so difficult is because often, those behaviors and attitudes that are being let go have been the only ways to cope that you have ever known.
 Sometimes, it means relearning a whole new way to interact with the world.

 This Step is not about perfection – it is about getting better.
 Throughout the course of recovery, you will find yourself repeating the Sixth Step several times.
 That’s because no one is perfect.
 But that doesn’t mean that people shouldn’t try to improve.
 Any addict can overcome their addiction.

 “Humbly asked Him to remove our shortcomings.”